amalone341/amalone341.github.io/_posts/2025-10-04-Thinking-About-Time-To-X-Metrics.md

 The key is to be consistent for your own team!
 Spend the hours getting waaay into the weeds about definitions and metrics.
 Arguing about where those lines should be and what to record will force clarity in the definitions and result in a framework that works for you!
 If you do decide to use my chain and lines please make sure you understand where the timestamps are for each one of the steps.

 If you liked this blog and want more in-depth opinions on IR metrics please let me know!
-I’ve got a whole blog bouncing in my head on just TTD alone and we didn’t touch on non-time metrics here.
+I’ve got a whole blog bouncing in my head on measuring detection posture alone and we didn’t touch on non-time metrics here.
 Thanks for hanging with me and I hope this helps a bit for all my blue hats out there!